ahl-gram/PrimeNumberFinder/README.md

 # Prime Number Finder

 A sleek iOS app that helps you identify prime numbers and find prime factorizations.
-Built with SwiftUI, Cursor, and help from Claude and ChatGPT (vibe-coding), Prime Number Finder combines mathematical utility with a modern, user-friendly interface.
+Built with SwiftUI, Cursor, and help from Claude and ChatGPT, Prime Number Finder combines mathematical utility with a modern, user-friendly interface.

 ## Features